The latest and greatest on the many ways to move around, from electric cars and hybrid vehicles to commuter and electric bikes.

 Follow these expert tips to get the best gas mileage from your hybrid car.

-Clean and efficient, electric vehicles (EVs) are finally coming of age.
+Clean and efficient, the electric vehicle is finally coming of age.

 Almost a third of the air pollution in the United States comes from passenger vehicles.
 Choosing a more environmentally friendly car can help reduce air pollution.

-Cool, capable and fun to drive, hybrids also can save you thousands of dollars in gas.
+Cool, capable and fun to drive, the hybrid electric car can save you thousands of dollars in gas.